LucasPBar/Salifort-People-Analytics/README.md

 ## Project Conclusions

 - Employees with high workloads, multiple projects, and low satisfaction levels are more likely to leave.
+This pattern highlights a clear risk of burnout and emotional fatigue.
+By identifying these profiles, the company can implement task redistribution policies, wellness programs, and active listening strategies to reduce turnover and retain valuable talent.
 - All employees managing 7 projects eventually left the company.
+This finding underscores the need for healthy operational boundaries.
+Leadership should reassess project allocation per employee to ensure a balance between productivity and well-being, directly contributing to retention and engagement.
 - Employees with more than 6 years of tenure tend to stay longer.
+Long-term employment is linked to stability, trust, and cultural alignment.
+Investing in career development and ongoing recognition for this group strengthens organizational culture and reduces turnover.
 - A culture of excessive overtime is strongly linked to higher turnover.
+This behavior suggests a high-pressure environment that may compromise mental health and performance.
+Revising time management practices and promoting balanced productivity are key to building a more sustainable workplace.
 - Recent promotions (within the last 5 years) correlate with higher retention rates.
+Recognizing and rewarding internal growth is a powerful motivator.
+Establishing clear policies for career progression and professional development helps boost engagement and employee loyalty.

 ---